QuakeWatch Server Manual

 The Notification Service executes as a

-available the next time the server starts up then it will be reused.
+is still available the next time the server starts up then it will be

 Installing QWServer